-Cases of several maternal morbidity are known as maternal near-miss.
+Cases of severe maternal morbidity are known as maternal near-miss.
 Three of CMNH’s academics have recently been working to implement a review of maternal near-miss cases in Oman.
 Over two years, PhD student, Dr Jamila Al Abri, Dr Charles Ameh and Professor Nynke van den Broek worked with 23 participating hospitals across the country to develop data collection tools and processes for identifying maternal near-miss cases.
 These tools are still being used in all 23 hospitals.
 To carry out the data collection, a new “Maternal near-miss App” was used to electronically upload the data to iPads.
 The development of this App was supported by the Department of Woman and Child Health in the Ministry of Health-Oman.

 This week, the three researchers submitted a report on the progress and outcomes of this project to the World Health Organization Office in the Sultanate of Oman and the Ministry of Health.
 Their report includes a preliminary analysis of their 12-month survey of maternal near-miss cases.